ishaangandhi/writing/_posts/2023-02-28-checklist.md

 5. **Avoid magic numbers**

-    Replace these with well-named constant variables.
+    Replace these with well-named constants.

 6. **Trace through the parts of code similar to `index + 1` or `index - 1`.**